-6.7.4.2 Adding an abstract attribute to the objecton of a class pst : PriSta = {'private', 'public'}
+6.7.4.2 Adding an abstract attribute to the objecton of a class

 Contrary to variables that are, as a rule, private (Sec.
 6.7.2), when we declare a class attribute we have to decide about its visibility status.
-To incorporate the privacy mechanism into the declarations of class attributes, we introduce a new domain, and an auxiliary function.
-The new domain includes two marks defining privacy status
+To incorporate the privacy mechanism into the declarations of class attributes, we introduce a new that includes two marks defining privacy status